consulo/consulo-dev.github.io/docs/basics/indexing_and_psi_stubs/dumb_mode.md

 ### Smart Invocation on EDT

 `smartInvokeLater()` posts a `Runnable` to the EDT that will only execute when the IDE leaves dumb mode.
 If the project is disposed during dumb mode, the runnable is discarded.
+An optional [`ModalityState`](https://github.com/consulo/consulo/blob/master/modules/base/ui-api/src/main/java/consulo/ui/ModalityState.java) parameter can be provided.

 ```java
 dumbService.smartInvokeLater(() -> {